Carl Laemmle: Personal life

 In 1898, Laemmle married Recha Stern, the niece of Sam Stern, his employer at the Continental Clothing Company.
 Together, they had a daughter named Rosabelle (born 1903) and a son named Julius (born 1908).
 Rosabelle later married Stanley Bergerman, while Julius became known as Carl Laemmle Jr. On January 13, 1919, at the age of 43, Recha died from pneumonia caused by the Spanish flu.

 After moving to California, Laemmle purchased the former home of film pioneer Thomas Ince on Benedict Canyon Drive in Beverly Hills, which was razed in the early 1940s; he also maintained a large apartment for himself and his two children at 465 West End Avenue in New York City.

 Asked how to pronounce his surname, Laemmle told The Literary Digest in 1936, "The name means 'little lamb' and is pronounced as if it were spelled 'lem-lee'."

 Laemmle's relatives in the film industry included his cousins Max Laemmle, Kurt Laemmle, and William Wyler; his nephews Ernst Laemmle and Edward Laemmle; his niece Carla Laemmle; and his brothers-in-law Isadore Bernstein, Joseph Stern, and Abe Stern.
-His great-nephew Michael Laemmle is a noted resident of Darwin, California, and was featured in the 2011 documentary Darwin: No Services Ahead.
-His great-grandniece, Antonia Carlotta, talks about him at length in Universally Me, her web series about the history of Universal Studios.

 Poet Ogden Nash observed the following about Laemmle's habit of giving his son and nephews top executive positions in his studios: